docker-forensics-toolkit/toolkit/README.md

 * Mount a forensic image (courtesy of [the imagemounter library](https://github.com/ralphje/imagemounter))
 * List Containers and their settings
-* Mount a container file system
+* Mount a container file system (overlay2)
 * Show container log files
-* List Container images
+* List Container images (overlay2)
 * Inspect build history of container images
 * Perform a timeline analysis of the container file system

 See [usage.md](USAGE.md) for a tour of the features.

 ## Development

+[git-lfs](https://git-lfs.github.com/) is required to check out this repository.
+Use whatever editor you like.

 ## Testing